Jaydawg8888/ZeroStatsMod/README.md

 Follow the [How to install ScriptHookVDotNet](https://nitanmarcel.github.io/scripthookvdotnet/index.html) from the website.

-Once you've installed the ScriptHookVDotNet SDK, navigate to where you've cloned the repository and create the following sub-directory: `Thirdparty\gtav_sdk` inside `NegativeStatsMod\NegativeStatsMod`, then drop the `ScriptHookVDotNet3.dll` inside there.
+Once you've installed the ScriptHookVDotNet SDK, navigate to where you've cloned the repository and create the following sub-directory: `Thirdparty\gtav_sdk` inside `ZeroStatsMod\ZeroStatsMod`, then drop the `ScriptHookVDotNet3.dll` inside there.